RGB-Tools/RGB-Documentation/schema-interface.md

 # Introduction to schema and interfaces

-An RGB _Schema_ is the reification of a standard/blueprint for the construction of an RGB smart contract.
+An RGB _Schema_ is the reification of a standard/blueprint for the construction of an RGB smart contract, that is, it defines how an RGB contract works.
 It can be viewed as the analogue of a class for an OOP language or the RGB analogue of an ERC standard for Ethereum contracts.
 So, a Schema defines a standard for RGB assets, for example: fungible assets, collectibles, digital identities etc...

 The issuer of a token on RGB uses a Schema to define the issuing contract so that it is supported by wallets and exchanges.
 So, when wallets and exchanges collect information regarding some asset on RGB (data and contract) they need to validate it against the Schema used by the issuer of that asset.
 Only if the Schema validation is successful, i.e., does not fail, then the contract state transition requested by the user can be made.